Massachusetts Spinal Cord Injury Lawyer

 Like all states, Massachusetts has adopted a statute of limitations for all spinal cord injury cases.
 The statute of limitations prevents a plaintiff from filing a lawsuit after a set amount of time.
 The purpose of this statute is to prevent delay before injury suits.

-In Massachusetts, the time limit to file a paralysis injury lawsuit is three years from the date of the injury.
+In Massachusetts, according to Mass.
+Gen. Laws Ch.
+260, § 2A, the time limit to file a personal injury lawsuit is three years from the date of the injury.
 If a plaintiff files a lawsuit after that time limit has expired, the court has the power to dismiss the case permanently.
-The exceptions to this time limit are few and can be best explained during a consultation with a Massachusetts spinal injury attorney.

 Call a Massachusetts Spinal Injury Attorney to Discuss Your Options